Anish Giri: 2023

 At the Tata Steel Chess Tournament 2023, Giri beat World Chess Champion Magnus Carlsen in classical chess for the first time in 12 years.
-Giri also defeated Ding Liren, who would eventually win the World Championship later that year, and finished tournament by defeating the Hungarian Grandmaster Richárd Rapport in the last round.
+Giri also defeated Ding Liren, who would eventually win the World Championship later that year, and finished the tournament by defeating the Hungarian Grandmaster Richárd Rapport in the last round.
 His victory against Ding contributed to Ding's rating dropping below 2800, which left only Magnus Carlsen with a rating above 2800.
 Giri went on to win the event.
 Giri once again defeated Ding during the Superbet Chess Classic Romania leg of the Grand Chess Tour 2023, their first game since Ding's victory in the World Chess Championship 2023.

 At the 2023 Dutch championship, Giri claimed his 5th championship title by defeating Jorden van Foreest in rapid tiebreaks following draws in the classical portion of the match.

 At the Chess World Cup 2023, the 5th seeded Giri was upset by the 69th seeded Nijat Abasov in the third round in tiebreaks.
 He had defeated Arseniy Nesterov in the second round in tiebreaks, and he had a tie in the first round.